malayjoshi13/Understanding-Transformer/README.md

 Dataset is prepared by taking data points from index 4000 to 3,4000 of [iitb-english-hindi](https://huggingface.co/datasets/cfilt/iitb-english-hindi) dataset's train split.
 This dataset has English-Hindi language pairs.
 Training happens on `90%` of this dataset and validation on `rest 10%`.
 Why used this dataset?
 As this dataset makes it easier to debug and play around as I speak English and Hindi languages.

-This was the configuration used during training and validation:
+This was the configuration used during training and validation:<br>
 batch_size: 24, <br>
 num_epochs: 100, <br>
 lr: 10**-4, <br>